 You can hold a defendant accountable for your injuries if you can establish its liability.
-Under a claim based on negligence, you must show that your injuries were caused by the defendant’s failure to maintain the premises in a reasonably safe condition, or the failure to correct or warn of a dangerous condition it knew or should have known about through the exercise of
+Under a claim based on negligence, you must show that your injuries were caused by the defendant’s failure to maintain the premises in a reasonably safe condition, or the failure to correct or warn of a dangerous condition it knew or should have known about through the exercise of reasonable care.

 If you were injured on public property, such as a park, you may hold the municipality liable.
 You would have to demonstrate that the government failed to maintain the property in a reasonably safe condition or failed to correct or warn of a danger that it knew or should have reasonably known about.